trustsecure/syn-guac/README.md

 sudo ./prepare.sh
 ~~~

+The `prepare.sh` script will create a folder structure and download files from the GitHub repository.

 Implementation specific adjustments, like the DNS FQDN and email address for certificate issuing,
-domain name and suffix etc. should be made to the compse-up.sh - when done run it:
+domain name and suffix etc. should be made to the `compose-up.sh` script - when done run it:
 ~~~sh
 sudo ./compose-up.sh
 ~~~